RedisLabs/redislabs-docs/content/rc/api/examples/back-up-and-import-data.md

 ---
-Title: Databases Backup and Import
+Title: Database backup and import
 description: When you create or update a database, you can specify the backup path.
     The import API operation lets you import data from various source types and specified locations.
 weight: 40